aubreyrjones/mutagen/README.md

 included as an internal attachment to each PDF file.
 "Magic" PDFs like this are identified with `.mutagen.pdf` as the suffix.
 Players upload the PDF playbook directly to the online character tracker app to create a character.
 You don't need to involve me.
-Thiss is one of the major benefits of the Mutagen system.
+This autonomy is one of the major benefits of the Mutagen system.

 The document builder also creates a `tracker_templates.zip` file including all the electronic playbooks as raw files.
 You can send me